 Walking around Rome

 Rome is hot and humid.
 And hilly.
-My first visit to Rome, I under-estimated how hot and how hilly.
+I under-estimated how hot and how hilly.
 My first visit to Rome was a brief stop to visit my cousin between the airport and Termini train station before going up to Soriano nel Cimino for a week’s stay.
 My cousin lived in the Aventine part of Rome, so I decided to walk to Termini.
 It’s not very far when looking at a map.
 I completely misjudged the heat, humidity, and hills.
 It hadn’t not occurred to me that the “Seven Hills of Rome” means the place is not flat.
 I got tangled up with the Esquiline Hill.

 I climbed up the hill, then couldn’t find a way down the other side.
 Retreated back the way I had come.
 And eventually made it around the hill, and was on my merry way.
 I didn’t give a thought to what was up there; I had a train to catch.
 Compared to Rome, Soriano nel Cimino was blessedly cool.
 I did daytrip back down to Rome to go on a guided tour of Tivoli.